Patent Ductus Arteriosus

 In full-term newborns, treatment with drugs is less likely to be successful, especially since these infants are usually a bit older when the diagnosis of PDA is made.
 Unless they have symptoms, surgical treatment is often delayed because in these infants the PDA often closes on its own.

 The ductus arteriosus is a blood vessel in the fetus that connects the two great arteries leaving the heart, the pulmonary artery and the aorta (see Normal Fetal Circulation).
-The ductus is a short-cut that allow blood from the veins to mix with blood that has already traveled to the lungs.
+The ductus is a short-cut that allows blood to bypass the fetus's not-yet-functioning lungs by traveling from the pulmonary artery to the aorta and out to the fetus's body.
 In the fetus, because blood arriving at the heart has already received oxygen from the placenta, both venous blood and arterial blood contain oxygen, so mixing arterial blood and venous blood does not affect how much oxygen gets pumped to the body.
 This changes immediately after birth.
 When the umbilical cord is cut, the placenta (and therefore the mother's circulation) is no longer connected to the newborn's circulation, and all the newborn's oxygen comes through the lungs.
 Thus, the ductus arteriosus is no longer needed and usually closes within the first days of life.
 In the womb and during the first few days of life, the ductus is open.
 In patent ductus arteriosus (patent is a medical term that means open), the ductus stays open.
-When the ductus stays open after birth, a left-to-right shunt develops, which means some blood in the aorta that has already picked up oxygen from the lungs goes back through the ductus and into the pulmonary artery, which causes extra blood flow into the lungs.
+When the ductus stays open after birth, the direction of flow through the ductus reverses and a left-to-right shunt develops.
+This means that some blood in the aorta that has already picked up oxygen from the lungs goes back through the ductus and into the pulmonary artery, which causes extra blood flow into the lungs.

 A patent ductus arteriosus that is moderate or large will also cause high blood pressure in the lungs, which may eventually damage the blood vessels of the lungs.
 A patent ductus increases the risk of developing a serious heart infection, endocarditis.